Top Summer Activities on Martha's Vineyard 2024

 • Watch fishing boats come in with their daily catch

-• Enjoy some of the best sunsets on the island
+• Catch one of the best sunsets on the island

-• Purchase fresh seafood from local fish markets
+• Buy fresh seafood from the local fish markets

 Town Exploration

-Each of Martha's Vineyard's six towns offers a unique experience.
-Here are the must-visit spots in each:
+Each of Martha's Vineyard's six towns has a different feel.
+The stops worth your time in each:

 Edgartown